Andy-Wu12/Andy-Wu12/README.md

 </br>

 <p align="center">
-  📌 I am located in New York City, New York and looking for a position either there or remote in the USA.
+  📌 I am located in New York City, New York and open to either relocation or remote anywhere in the USA.
-  If you are looking to hire an entry-level (or higher!) developer, please check out my resume website
+  If you are looking to hire an entry-level (or higher!) engineer, please check out my resume website
   <a href='https://iamandywu.com/'>here<a/>
   to determine if I may be a fit.
 You can contact me at awpats12[at]gmail[dot]com or message me on LinkedIn.
 </p>